Code-Institute-Submissions/Meet-The-Adventure/README.md

 * Contact

 1. The contact section, mail, and map icons are not aligned in some sizes.
+Use @media

-2. required should be implemented (dont know if it works but it behaves differently)
+2. required should be implemented OK! (dont know if it works but it behaves differently)

 ## GitHub Pages (Copy pasted, beautify later)